 Contrary to what many believe, the barony of Strachan was not part of the Earldom of Mar.
 Rather, the above charter confirms Strachan was instead part of the Royal demesne, and held in forest as a royal hunting reserve.

 The Gifford tenure of Strachan appears to be fairly short lived for other than this initial grant of Strachan, there is no evidence of any further Gifford family connection with the barony.
 Instead, it appears the barony was inherited by another Norman incomer by the name of Ranulf.
-Contrary to that claimed in earlier 18th and 19th century sources, Ranulf de Strachan, Knight is first mentioned in a charter, probably dated 1212.
+Contrary to that claimed in earlier 18th and 19th century sources, Ranulf de Strachan, Knight is first of the Name mentioned in a charter, probably dated 1212.
 (Arb.
 Lib., No. 65, and POMS) , and not in 1153x65.

 The barony of Strachan appears to have been one of the largest baronies geographically in Scotland, but only accounted for one knights fee due to its poor mountainous terrain.
 The Parish of Strachan is about twenty miles in length, extending from the confines of the parish of Durris, on the east; to Mount Battock, on the west ; and is twelve miles in breadth, from Cairn-o'-Mount, in the south, to the river Dee, which constitutes its northern boundary, and separates it from the parish of Banchory-Ternan.
 It encompasses 56,362 acres.
 (Topographical Dictionary of Scotland, ii, p.
 504-5)

 The 'de Strachan' family were close associates and (the chartulary suggests) were kin to John Comyn, the Earl of Buchan, and opposed Robert de Bruce.

 Archeological research suggest forces loyal to Robert de Bruce sacked the timber fortification in Strachan known as Castlehill during the summer of 1308, and subsequently confiscated the barony of Strachan.